AdForum Talent Profiles are currently in beta, let us know if you see anything wrong in this profile.

 Jeff lives in Oakland, California, with his family, a dog, a cat, a rabbit, three horses and probably some other things he doesn’t know about.Edit

-Biscuit Filmworks is a film production company based in Santa Monica, Los Angeles, USA, and London, UK, founded in 2000 by director Noam Murro and managing director Shawn Lacy.
+Biscuit Filmworks is a Los Angeles-based commercial production company founded in 2000 by director Noam Murro and managing director Shawn Lacy.
+The company is known for cultivating some of the industry’s top talent and producing much of its most memorable work.